-A new Engagement Strategy has been drafted to support meaningful and sustained engagement with local communities and service users.
+A new Engagement Strategy has been drafted to support the engagement of the Health and Social Care Partnership with local communities and service users.
 The strategy commits the IJB and the Partnership to ongoing engagement with people and partner organisations through representatives from the third sector, carers and people with lived experience on all formal planning groups including the IJB, the Strategic Planning Group and service area planning groups.
 The strategy also provides a helpful framework for planning groups, including those leading change programmes.